Skidaway Island, Georgia

-Skidaway Island is unincorporated community on a barrier island of the same name in Chatham County, Georgia, United States.
+Skidaway Island is an unincorporated community and census-designated place (CDP) in Chatham County, Georgia, and lies on a barrier island of the same name.
 Located south of Savannah, Skidaway Island is known for its waterfront properties and golf courses within The Landings, one of the largest gated communities in the country.
 The population was 9,310 at the 2020 census.
-For statistical purposes, the United States Census Bureau has defined Skidaway Island as a census-designated place (CDP).
 A separate area of the island hosts the Skidaway Institute of Oceanography, a research institution operated by the University of Georgia.
 It receives scholars and researchers from several other Georgia universities as well, including Georgia Tech, Savannah State University, and the College of Coastal Georgia.
 Skidaway Island is part of the Savannah Metropolitan Statistical Area.